 The eastern gateway to Hanoi, Hung Yen has 23 km of the 5A National Highway and over 20 km of the Hanoi-Haiphong railway route.
 In addition, the national highways 39A and 38, which extends the National Highway 5, passing by Hung Yen city, running to the National Highway 1A through Yen Lenh Bridge and to the National Highway 10 through Trieu Duong Bridge.
 This is an important transportation axis linking southwestern provinces in the Northern Delta (Ha Nam, Ninh Bình, Nam Đinh and Thanh Hóa) with Hai Duong, Haiphong and Quang Ninh provinces.

 Hung Yen is close to Hai Phong and Cai Lan seaports and Noi Bai International Airport.
 It has borders with Hanoi and the provinces of Bac Ninh, Ha Tay, Ha Nam, Thai Binh, and Hai Duong.

 Like other provinces in the Red River Delta, Hung Yen also has the hot and damp tropical monsoon climate.
 Every year, there are two separate hot and cold seasons in the province.
 The sun shines on average 1,519 hours per year and the average number of sunny days is per month is 24.
-Average temperature is 23.2 °C in the summer and 16 °C in the winter.
+The average temperature is 23.2 °C in the summer and 16 °C in the winter.

 The average rainfall is between 1,450 and 1,650 mm.
 In fact, the rainfall from May to October accounts up to 70% of the year’s total.
 Humidity in the air is 86%; the highest level of humidity is 92% while the lowest level is 79%.

 Hung Yen has the features of a delta province: flat topography without hills and mountains.
-There are 61,037 hectares of agricultural land, of which 55,645ha (accounting 91% of the total) are for yearly cultivation; and the remaining for cultivation of perennial plants, fish farming, specialized cultivation and other purposes.
+There are 61,037 hectares of agricultural land, of which 55,645ha (accounting 91% of the total) are for yearly cultivation; and the remaining for the cultivation of perennial plants, fish farming, specialized cultivation and other purposes.
 The area of unused natural land is about 7,471 hectares, which are all available for agricultural production and development.